Steve Lombard: Pre-Crisis

-In Pre-Crisis continuity, Steve "The Slinger" Lombard is a quarterback for the fictional NFL team the Metropolis Meteors.
+In pre-Crisis continuity, Steve Lombard is a quarterback for the fictional football team the Metropolis Meteors.
 The day before his team is to play in the Super Bowl, Steve exacerbates existing injuries to his knees while saving a baby falling from a building.
-An experimental radiation treatment cures his knees, but also produces an energy being resembling Lombard in his football uniform.
-The energy being responds to Lombard's thoughts and begins scoring touchdowns in his place, as Lombard had missed most of the game due to his accident.
-Initially taking credit for the energy being's performance, Lombard publicly confesses the truth after the being goes on a rampage and has to be stopped by Superman.
+An experimental radiation treatment cures his knees, but also produces an energy clone of him.
+Initially taking credit for the energy being's performance, Lombard publicly confesses the truth after the being goes on a rampage and is defeated by Superman.
 Steve resigns from the Meteors and retires from football over his actions, leading Morgan Edge to hire him as a sportscaster for Galaxy Broadcasting, working alongside anchor Clark Kent on the Six O'Clock News.

-Steve is portrayed as brash and arrogant, and often plays childish pranks on Clark Kent (addressing him as "Clarkie"), which Kent usually counters with the subtle use of his super-powers.
+Steve is portrayed as brash and arrogant, and often plays childish pranks on Clark.
 However, Steve also considers Clark one of his few real friends, since he takes Steve's behavior in stride and never bears him a grudge.
 Steve has a brother named Vernon, who is a doctor, and a nephew named Jaime.
 Steve also has an aunt, Kaye Daye, who is a mystery novelist who works with the Mystery Analysts of Gotham City.
 Morgan Edge ultimately fires Steve after many years due to his declining popularity with the viewing audience.
 Steve goes to Clark's apartment seeking solace, only to be attacked by a former college roommate who did not shrug off Steve's pranks as well as Clark did, and obtained superhuman powers to get revenge.
 In a rare display of genuine courage and humanity, Steve forces Clark to safety before confronting his opponent, although Clark returns as Superman and rescues Steve.